digiaonline/react-boilerplate/docs/02-best-pratices.md

 ## React

-[React](https://facebook.github.io/react/) is a library from Facebook for building user interfaces.
+[React](https://facebook.github.io/react/) is a widely-used library from Facebook for building user interfaces.

 ### Components

-Use stateless (or functional) components whenever possible.
+Use stateless functional components when possible.
 Class components are only necessary when you need a local state, e.g. input fields.

+Logic should **not** be performed in the `render` method or in functional components, because it may have severe performance implications.
+The reason for this is that components may be rendered tens of times every second, which in turn means that the logic will be evaluated as many times.
+The easiest way to avoid this is to use [Redux](http://redux.js.org/) and move logic into [selectors](#Selectors).

 **Do**